BackThePortal/thetinmen/README.md

 This section is for people interested in contributing to the project.

 ### Extending posts and topics
-*Note: The word "topic" is used to refer to a collection of posts.
-The word "category" refers to the thumbnails that link to the topics in the home page.*

 To make adding content to the website as easy as possible (both for myself and possible contributors), I created an API that reads a JSON file called [posts.json](posts.json) that contains all the necessary information.
 This is how